-The high value of telemarketing professionals with these skills outweighs the cost of the service in most cases.
+In most cases, the value of telemarketers with these skills outweighs the cost of the service.

-A telemarketing team that knows how to speak to prospects and generate leads consistently is invaluable, especially in businesses selling to other businesses, schools and the public sector.
+An experienced telemarketing team is invaluable, especially for businesses selling to other businesses, schools, and the public sector.

 The ability to listen and learn

-A telemarketing script is a great tool for early contact but the best telemarketing teams will also be able to work independently as the relationship grows.
+While telemarketing scripts are great for early contact, the best teams will also be able to work independently as the relationship develops.